defactor-com/documentation/docs/back-end-api/erc20CollateralToken/restful.md

  ```

-The endpoint does not exists.
+The endpoint does not exists:

 ``` json
 {